yougov/velociraptor/README.rst

 Dev Server
 ~~~~~~~~~~

-Velociraptor is composed of two main processes:
+The Velociraptor server is composed of three processes:

 1. The main Django web service.
 2. A Celery_ daemon that starts and controls one or more workers.
+3. A 'celerybeat' process that puts maintenance jobs on the Celery queue at
+   preconfigured times.

 There is a Procfile included with Velociraptor that can be used to run a
-development environment with both of these processes.
+development environment with these processes.
 You can use Foreman_ to
 read the Procfile and start the processes it lists::

     cd /vagrant
     foreman start -f Procfile.dev

-That will start the Django dev server on port 8000 and the Celery daemon.
+That will start the Django dev server on port 8000, the Celery workers, and the
+celerybeat process.

 Now open your web browser and type in http://localhost:8000.
 You should see
 Velociraptor.
 (The Vagrantfile is configured to forward ports 8000, 9001, and